tbesenski/WikiThatWalk/README.md

 # WikiThatWalk
-This Python script (somewhat) randomly finds a path between 2 wikipedia articles through links to other articles.
+This Python script finds a path between 2 wikipedia articles by traversing links to other articles.